AINER/AINER/README.md

   <p>I am Frontend Developer</p>
 </h1>

-__I've been studying frontend development for over a year and have been working with modern versions of HTML, CHSS and YS.
+__I've been studying frontend development for over a year and have been working with modern versions of HTML, CSS and JS.
 I also use additional modern tools to speed up development and improve code quality, I know and apply in modern practice of project architecture, their implementation and support.__

 🧠   I'm learning TypeScript, React